 Park arrest, Malaysia deal: Let the corks pop in Pyongyang

-In this Thursday, March 30, 2017 file photo, South Korea's ousted leader Park Geun-hye, center, arrives at the Seoul Central District Court for hearing on a prosecutors' request for her arrest for corruption, in Seoul, South Korea.
-There might well have been some corks popping in Pyongyang on Friday, March 31.
-Not only did North Korean officials manage to repatriate the body of leader Kim Jong Un's estranged half brother and three North Korean citizens questioned in his assassination after a diplomatic standoff with Malaysia, but they also had the distinct pleasure of watching the humiliating arrest of their arch-enemy, South Korea's fallen president, Park.
+Not only did North Korean officials manage to repatriate the body of leader Kim Jong Un's estranged half brother and three North Korean citizens questioned in his assassination after a diplomatic standoff with Malaysia, but they also had the distinct pleasure of watching the humiliating arrest of their arch-enemy, South Korea's fallen president, Park Geun-hye.
+The two bits of news may not exactly qualify as happy endings even for Pyongyang.

 Discussions